xerial/streamdb-readings/README.md

 ## Incremental Processing in DBMS

+- [Keep Your Distributed Data Warehouse Consistent at a Minimal Cost (PACMMOD 2023)](https://dl.acm.org/doi/10.1145/3589770) Proposes a method for maintaining consistency in large data warehouses while minimizing updates.
+It solves a dynamic programming problem to balance computational cost and data freshness.
+Implemented at the YouTube Data Warehouse, the method has cut update requests by 25% by removing non-trivial duplicates, significantly saving computing resources.
 - [What’s the Difference?
 Incremental Processing with Change Queries in Snowflake (ACM Management of Data 2023)](https://dl.acm.org/doi/10.1145/3589776) Snowflake introduces CHANGE queries and STREAM table objects to subscribe changes in the table.
 - [dbt: Incremental Models](https://docs.getdbt.com/docs/build/incremental-models) dbt, a tool for compiling a sequence of queries from SQL templates, supports a simple incremental processing with conditional switch of SQL queries.